cichien/liff-workshop-demo/README.md

-# LIFF v2 starter app
+# LIFF v2 workshop demo

 This is a small web application that demonstrates the basic functionality of the [LINE Front-end Framework (LIFF)](https://developers.line.biz/en/docs/liff/overview/).